python/cpython/Doc/library/difflib.rst

    *charjunk*: A function that accepts a character (a string of length 1), and returns if the character is junk, or false if not.
-The default is module-level function :func:`IS_CHARACTER_JUNK`, which filters out whitespace characters (a blank or tab; note: bad idea to include newline in this!).
+The default is module-level function :func:`IS_CHARACTER_JUNK`, which filters out whitespace characters (a blank or tab; it's a bad idea to include newline in this!).

    :file:`Tools/scripts/ndiff.py` is a command-line front-end to this function.